-There is no doubt that people believe all the myths about heavy back squats.
+There is no doubt that people believe all the myths about heavy squatting.
 From being too dangerous, causing too much “bulk” or concerns about ruining running times, I’ve heard it all.

-The truth is heavy back squats are the king of exercises and must be included in your fitness routine no matter what your goals are.
+The truth is heavy squatting is the king of exercises and must be included in your fitness routine no matter what your goals are.

-Below, is just a short list of the benefits you will see when you include heavy back squats in your routine.
+Below, is just a short list of the benefits you will see when you include heavy front squats or back squats in your routine.

 #1 – IMPROVED FULL BODY STRENGTH

 Who doesn’t want more bang for their buck?
-Performing heavy back squats releases naturally occurring hormones that increase strength and build muscle.
-And because back squats utilize the whole body, you’ll gain rock hard quads, glutes, hamstrings, abs and back all in one lift!
+Performing heavy front or back squats releases naturally occurring hormones that increase strength and build muscle.
+And because they utilize the whole body, you’ll gain rock hard quads, glutes, hamstrings, abs and back all in one lift!

 #2 – INCREASED LEAN BODY MASS